seavalanche/vesnea-obsidian-theme/README.md

 ## Disclaimer
 While mainly made for personal use, I want to share it publicly so others can also enjoy the vibe of taking notes with my theme colors.

+## Notes on Character References

+Some color names in this theme are inspired by my original characters.
+These references are **for naming purposes only** and do not grant any rights to the characters, their designs, or related works.

+The MIT license applies **only to the theme code** provided in this repository.